Learning in Stackelberg Games with Non-myopic Agents: Applications beyond SSGs

-Returning to case (i) where $\Dist$ is concentrated on an unknown $v \in [0,1]$, feedback $\mathds{1}\{v \geq p_t\}$ from a myopic agent is sufficient to perform binary search, implying an explore-then-commit $O(\log T)$ regret bound.
-Looking closely, we can reinterpret the problem as a security game over the simplex $\Delta_2$, with two targets representing the buyer's purchase choices; this motivates us to implement delays via the batching approach of \BatchedClinch{}, lengthening batches as search progresses and committing to prices which incur low regret during non-exploration rounds.
-For clarity, we translate and simplify this approach to a policy \BatchedBinarySearch{} for the present setting.
+\paragraph{Pricing with a fixed value.} Returning to case (i) where $\Dist$ is concentrated on an unknown $v \in [0,1]$, feedback $\mathds{1}\{v \geq p_t\}$ from a myopic agent is sufficient to perform binary search, implying an explore-then-commit $O(\log T)$ regret bound.
+Looking closely, we can reinterpret the problem as a security game with two targets representing the buyer's purchase choices.
+Indeed, we can set $\cY = [2]$, map $a$ to $y = a+1$, and take $\cX = \Delta_1^{\leq}$, where price $p$ is mapped to $\bv{x} = (1-p,p)$.
+The principal's utility $ap$ is then given by $u(\bv{x},y) = u(x_y,y) = (y-1)x_y$, and the agent's by $(y-1)(v-x_y)$; both are appropriately monotonic in $x_y$ and satisfy the slope condition with $C = 1$.
+Finally, the optimal principal strategy is $\bv{x}_\star = (1-v,v)$, so the SSG regret coincides with that for dynamic pricing.

+This motivates us to implement delays via the batching approach of \BatchedClinch{}, lengthening batches as search progresses and committing to prices with low regret during non-exploration rounds.
+We simplify this approach to a policy \BatchedBinarySearch{} for the present setting.